peterhoward42/minikafka/docs/file_storage_rationale.md

   relying on this.

 # Flip-Side of the Rationale Benefits
-- It is not horizontally scalable and the size of the store is thus constrained by available memory.
+- It does not scale horizontally.
 - The index file must be read and re-written for each of the 3 (produce, consume, evict operations.
 Although it should remain a relative small file in comparison with the message storage files.
+And the serilize/deserialize steps are relatively fast - using Gob encoding.
 - Access to the the index file is required to be protected with a mutex, thus serializing access to the entire store.
 (Possible enhancement: Topics could be made completely independent, and each have an index of their own.